Idries Shah: Family and early life

 Such an upbringing presented to a young man of marked intelligence, such as Idries Shah soon proved himself to possess, many opportunities to acquire a truly international outlook, a broad vision, and an acquaintance with people and places that any professional diplomat of more advanced age and longer experience might well envy.
 But a career of diplomacy did not attract Idries Shah...

 Shah described his own unconventional upbringing in a 1971 BBC interview with Pat Williams.
 He described how his father and his extended family and friends always tried to expose the children to a "multiplicity of impacts" and a wide range of contacts and experiences with the intention of producing a well-rounded person.
 Shah described this as "the Sufi approach" to education.

 After his family moved from London to Oxford in 1940 to escape The Blitz (German bombing), he spent two or three years at the City of Oxford High School for Boys.
 In 1945, he accompanied his father to Uruguay as secretary to his father's halal meat mission.
 He returned to England in October 1946, following allegations of improper business dealings.

 Personal life

-Shah married the Parsi-Zoroastrian Cynthia (Kashfi) Kabraji, daughter of Indian poet Fredoon Kabraji, in 1958; they had a daughter, Saira Shah, in 1964, followed by twins – a son, Tahir Shah, and another daughter, Safia Shah – in 1966.
+Shah married Parsi-Zoroastrian Cynthia (Kashfi) Kabraji, daughter of the Indian poet Fredoon Kabraji, in 1958.
+The couple had a daughter, Saira Shah, in 1964, followed by fraternal twins in 1966 – a son, Tahir Shah, and another daughter, Safia Shah.